PSAT-Dev-Team/PathSafetyAssessmentTool/frontend/public/docs/installation.md

 # Installation

-This guide covers everything needed to get PSAT running locally on a **Windows** machine using Docker.
+This guide covers local setup for PSAT on Windows.
+Docker is the standard path, but a non-Docker developer workflow is also supported.

 ---